derekolivr/image-editor/README.md

 # Web Photo Editor

 A modern, web-based photo editor built with React, TypeScript, Vite, and Fabric.js.
+This project was developed as an application for a technical competition, focusing on frontend engineering and user experience.

 ## Features